 Can I make puff pastry myself?

 Of course, you can.
-On the internet, you can do nearly anything–and here are our instructions.
+On the internet, you can do nearly anything–and here are our instructions for making puff pastry.
 But if you decide to follow the author’s lead, don’t feel any guilt about using the pre-made stuff.
 Just buy the best you can find.
 You know, the kind with butter, flour, and little else.

 Torsades au chocolat in a brown paper bag on a marble counter, beside a white plate with pastry and a linen tea towel.